Table of Contents

 Start creating some new behaviours to challenge your old way of being.

-Set up long-term goals for yourself, even if the goal is “I want to make more decisions” or “I want to do things my way.”
+Set up long-term visions for yourself, even if that is, “I want to make more decisions” or “I want to do things my way more often.”

 New healthy habits